Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Playstudios, Inc. (MYPS)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming June 7, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who: (1) purchased Playstudios, Inc. (“Playstudios” or the “Company”) (NASDAQ: MYPS) securities between June 22, 2021 and March 1, 2022, inclusive (the “Class Period”); (2) held common stock of Acies Acquisition Corp. (“Acies”) as of May 25, 2021, and were eligible to vote at Acies’ June 16, 2021 special meeting; or (3) purchased Playstudios common stock pursuant and/or traceable to the Acies’ Registration Statement and Proxy Statement issued in connection with the June 2021 merger
+LOS ANGELES, April 25, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming June 7, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who: (1) purchased Playstudios, Inc. (“Playstudios” or the “Company”) ( MYPS) securities between June 22, 2021 and March 1, 2022, inclusive (the “Class Period”).; (2) held common stock of Acies Acquisition Corp. (“Acies”) as of May 25, 2021, and were eligible to vote at Acies’ June 16, 2021 special meeting; or (3) purchased Playstudios common stock pursuant and/or traceable to the Acies’ Registration Statement and Proxy Statement issued in connection with the June 2021 merger.

 In June 2021, Playstudios became a public entity via merger with Acies, a special purpose acquisition company.
 On August 11, 2021, Playstudios released its second quarter financial results and revealed that its anticipated new game, Kingdom Boss, was being delayed until later in the year and that investors should expect decreased revenue and profits during the year as a result.